 - 1. If you choose to take the course for credit, you have the further option of either taking the course for a grade, or taking it pass/fail.
 To take the class pass/fail, you must submit the proper forms to the Registrar (which includes the professor's signature) when you register for the course.
 Failure to submit a Pass/Fail Request Form during registration means you will receive a grade at the end of the semester.
 There is also an incomplete policy which the student can request from the instructor at least two weeks prior to the final exam, or the date stipulated by the instructor. - 2.
 If you choose to take the exemption exam, you must petition to do so at the beginning of the semester.
 Students who choose to take the exemption exam may want to attend the course as either an official or unofficial auditor.
 Although auditing or sitting in is not required, it is recommended as the exemption exam is traditionally the final exam for the logic course.
 Though the logic course is offered once a year, the exam is offered both semesters.
 Depending upon the instructor, study materials may be available for those who wish to take the fall exam (see the SAs). - 3.
-If you believe that prior coursework in logic may exempt you from this requirement, you should bring a copy of your transcript and syllabus from the prior course to the SAs.
+If you believe that prior coursework in logic may exempt you from this requirement, you should email a copy of the previous syllabus to philosophyws@newschool.edu to begin the exemption process.
+Students who started before Fall 2015 may also need to provide a transcript from the university where they did their logic coursework.

-Note: This requirement is waived for those pursing an MA with a Concentration in Psychoanalytic studies; however, continuing MA students are expected to satisfy the logic requirement for the PhD or MPhil.
+NOTE: This requirement is waived for those pursing an MA with a Concentration in Psychoanalytic studies; however, continuing MA students are expected to satisfy the logic requirement for the PhD or MPhil.
 If you have questions regarding the logic requirement, please see the SAs.